Preparing for Brexit

 ‘No deal’ scenario

-We have been taking steps to minimise disruptions for Australian agricultural producers and exporters.
+We’ve been taking steps to minimise disruptions for Australian agricultural producers and exporters.

 On 18 January 2019, Australia and the UK signed two bilateral agreements: